France–Pakistan relations: Military and strategic cooperation

 Since 1967, France had been an important partner, particularly for PAF and the Navy.
 In 1967, France sold first batch of its Mirage fighters as well as sold the submarine technology to Pakistan.
 The PAF bought second-hand batch of Mirage fighters in 1990; followed by a contract signing in 1996 for the acquisition of 40 reconnaissance aircraft.
 The PAF is the largest customer of France's aerospace industry with numbers of fighter and civilian aircraft having been sold to Pakistan since 1967 till the 2000s.
 The Navy has also an established defence connection with France, the best known purchasing of Daphné class submarine and the submarine technology transfer of the Agost class which was signed in 1994.

 In 2009, France agreed to provide financial capital to expand the use of nuclear power in Pakistan.
 While, the officials at Islamabad termed it as "significant move", the Foreign service office maintained that: "France has agreed to transfer civilian nuclear technology to Pakistan."
 The French Foreign ministry had confirmed that the country was ready, within the framework of its international agreements, to "co-operate with Pakistan" in the field of nuclear safety.
 "This is so the Pakistan's programme can develop in the best conditions of safety and security", the French foreign officials added to APP.
 After the agreement, France maintained that "this is the beginning of a civil nuclear partnership and the cooperation will be limited to nuclear safety."

 In May 2011, France stopped selling heavy military equipment to Pakistan in order to ease Indian concerns.
 During a visit to India, the French defence minister Gérard Longuet said France did not want to be seen "feeding Pakistan’s military ambitions".

 Trade and economic relations

 The first trade agreement was signed in 1966, and Pakistan is currently ranked as 65th import partner of France.
 The bilateral trade was reached to US$313 million in 2009.

+Cultural relations

+The French language has attracted interest among learners in Pakistan, though its overall popularity has declined in recent years.
+According to a French linguistics specialist, enrollment in French-language courses has shown a modest downward trend, with approximately 60 students per semester studying French at the National University of Modern Languages (NUML).
+Motivations for learning French include opportunities for higher education abroad and family sponsorship or migration pathways.
+Instruction and cultural outreach related to the French language in Pakistan are supported by the Alliance Française, which promotes French language education and Francophone culture.